What is Kickstarter?

 6. Listen to advice

 Find a business mentor and listen to your backers.
-Remember that they’re interested in your idea and so represent your potential sales audience.
+Remember they’re interested in your idea and so represent your potential sales audience.

 7. Engage your backers in your project

-Involving your audience in the project development (e.g. in prototype testing) creates a sense of ownership which will keep them coming back with further funding.
+Involving your audience in the project development (e.g. in prototype testing) creates a sense of ownership which will keep them coming back with more funding.
 They’ll also act as brand champions and advocates ensuring the product message is amplified to friends and contacts – who by association are likely to have similar interests and may become purchasers when the product is launched.

 8. Remember it’s a marathon not a sprint